Richie Woodhall

 Richie Woodhall (born 17 April 1968) is a British former professional boxer who competed from 1990 to 2000.
 He held the WBC super-middleweight title from 1998 to 1999, as well as the Commonwealth middleweight title from 1992 to 1995, and the European middleweight title from 1995 to 1996.
 As an amateur, Woodhall won a gold medal at the 1990 Commonwealth Games and bronze at the 1988 Summer Olympics, both in the light-middleweight division.

 Following his retirement from the sport, Woodhall has developed a broadcasting career with both the BBC and BT Sport as a sports pundit, on both television and radio.
 He currently co-commentates with Mike Costello on radio for some shows, while co-commentating with John Rawling on Setanta Sports at other times.
 Woodhall has commentated on numerous Olympic Games for the BBC, starting with Athens 2004 alongside Jim Neilly.
 This partnership continued into Beijing 2008 and London 2012.
 For the Rio 2016, Tokyo 2020 and Paris 2024 Olympics, Woodhall has been ringside alongside Ronald McIntosh.

-After appearing as a body double for Brad Pitt in the 2000 film Snatch, he has dedicated himself to developing as a performer.
+He appeared as a body double for Brad Pitt in the 2000 film Snatch.

 He was awarded an honorary MSc by the University of Chichester in 2008.